canyon-trail/advent-of-code-2021/python/README.md

 ## Using Docker

 This project has configuration to run in a Docker container.
 Use either `runshell.ps1` (for Powershell) or `runshell.sh` (for bash or bash-like) to start a docker container and open a command prompt.
-The `pytest` and `ptw` packages will already be available.
+The `pytest` and `ptw` packages will already be installed and available.

 You will need a working [Docker installation](https://docs.docker.com/get-docker/).